VaianiLorenzo/video-summarization-with-LLMs/README.md

 - Directory `scene`: contains the scripts to detect relevant actions witih the original video, using the mmmaction2 model.

 #### Directory `annotations`
-Contains the new event-based annotations used to evaluate V-LLMs.
+Contains the new event-based annotations used to evaluate VLLMs.
 Our annotation will be released upon paper acceptance.